(903) 935-6351 | (800) 648-5491

 Renew Your Teeth’s Form and Function

-dental crown illustration A dental crown is a treatment dentists have been using for decades to address a variety of problems.
+A dental crown is a type of restoration dentists have been using for decades to address a variety of problems.
 Most often, it is used to repair a tooth that has been damaged due to extensive decay or injury.
-It can also be used to reshape a tooth to prevent the buildup of food and bacteria on it, protecting it from tooth decay.
+It can also be used to protect a tooth from the buildup of food and bacteria on it, protecting it from tooth decay.
 Plus, it can be essential to helping your teeth fit together properly if they do not already.
-Dental crowns in Marshall, TX are one of the most reliable solutions available today, and fortunately, you can get them from Dr. Charles Parker.
+Dental crowns in Marshall, TX are one of the most reliable restorative solutions available today, and fortunately, you can get them from Dr. Charles Parker .

 What Is a Dental Crown?

 A dental crown is a type of restoration that simply fits over the top of your natural tooth like a cap.
-Basically, it can give you a brand new tooth.
 Your crown will be custom-designed to fit in well with the surrounding dentition and provide you with a comfortable bite and reliable function.

-Crowns can be made from a variety of materials including metal, porcelain, or a combination of the two.
+Crowns can be made from a variety of materials including ceramic, porcelain fused to metal, and gold.
 The material Dr. Parker chooses to use will depend on which tooth he is restoring.
-The front teeth, which are seen whenever you smile, would probably be served best by porcelain (ceramic) crowns because they are the most aesthetically similar to your natural teeth.
+The front teeth, which are seen whenever you smile, would probably be served best by ceramic crowns because they are the most aesthetically similar to your natural teeth.
 In fact, they can be specially shaded to match the rest of your smile.
-The back teeth need to be especially strong, so he probably will recommend a metal crown.
+The back teeth need to be especially strong, so if these teeth need to be repaired, Dr. Parker will probably recommend a gold crown.
 It all depends on the needs of your teeth, as well as your personal preferences.
 In any case, your crown will give you a beautiful, functional smile you can rely on day to day.

 Here is more information on the most popular crown materials: